ovh/docs/pages/cloud/storage/nas_nfs/guide.en-gb.md

 > [!warning]
 >
-> The NFS user is `root`, rights changes with this user can generate conflicts with existing CIFS/SMB rights.
+> The NFS user is `root`; rights changes with this user can generate conflicts with existing CIFS / SMB rights.
 >